Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 Section 27-1-37.5-2.
 “Covered individual”

 Sec.
 2. As used in this chapter, “covered individual” means an individual who is covered under a health plan.
+The term includes a covered individual's legally authorized representative.

 Section 27-1-37.5-3.
 “Cpt Code”